adaptris/interlok-docs-legacy/pages/adapter/adapter-what-is-it.md

 {% include image.html file="user-guide/adapter-overview.png" caption="Adapter with 2 channels"%}

-> You are not restricted to having only 2 connections in a channel; any [Service][] could contain a connection; but this is simpler to visualise when starting off.
-Complex workflows can be composed by having services that interact with other systems to enrich the content.
+{% include tip.html content="You are not restricted to having only 2 connections in a channel; any [Service][] could contain a connection; but this is simpler to visualise when starting off.
+Complex workflows can be composed by having services that interact with other systems to enrich the content" %}

 ## Understanding adapter.xml ##